farhanaahmed/social-app-graphql/README.md

 #### Fetch All Posts (Query)

+This query retrieves a list of all posts in the database.

 ```json
 {
   "query": "query { posts { id content user { username } } }"
 }
 ```
 #### Update a Post (Query)

+This mutation updates the content of an existing post by ID.

 ```json
 {